 This October two inventors from Guadalajara in Mexico will travel to Milan in Italy to showcase a new product made from the nopal cactus at Lineapelle.
 Lineapelle is a prestigious international trade exhibition of leather goods which is held twice a year and exhibits “New trends in leather, textiles and synthetics for shoes, handbags, leather goods and leatherwear”.
 In the upcoming October fair Adrián López … Continue reading Ecologically friendly alternative to leather from the Nopal cactus

-Colonche (1) is another Mesoamerican fermented drink similar in design to tepache and pulque.
+Updated 08 June 2022 Colonche (1) is another Mesoamerican fermented drink similar in design to tepache and pulque.
 It is produced from the tuna fruits of several species of the nopal cactus (most notably O.strepthacantha) and is fermented using wild yeasts.
 Its shelf life, like that of tepache is somewhat longer than that of pulque and it can be expected to last for as long as 14-15 days.
-Colonche is found mainly in the regions … Continue reading Colonche
+It is a … Continue reading Frutos de Cactus : Colonche

 The Mesoamerican deity Huitzilopochtli was the patron god of the Mexican people and is the primary God of War (and the Sun) in the Aztec pantheon.
 The legend goes that after he was betrayed by a nephew he killed him and removed his heart.
 This heart was left on an island in the middle of Lake Texcoco and, like many creation legends involving plants, from the rocks upon … Continue reading Huitzilopochtli, Tenochtitlan and the Opuntia Cactus